Ryan-L-N/Immersive-Modeling-and-Simulation-for-Autonomy/README.md

 ## Motivation

+Our motivation for this is to enhance quadruped locomotion in unstructured environments (like those typically found on a battlefield).

+## Goal

 Our specific goal of this repository is to use one of Isaac Sim's built-in quadruped Spot models, develop a custom reinforcement learning policy for locomotion that outperforms Isaac Sim's default Flat Terrain and Rough Terrain policies in cluttered environments.

-Our motivation for this is to enhance quadruped locomotion in unstructured environments (like those typically found on a battlefield).

 ## Related Work